Liechtenstein national under-21 football team

 The Liechtenstein national under-21 football team represents the under-21s of Liechtenstein in the UEFA U-21 Championship, and is controlled by the Liechtenstein Football Association, the governing body of football in Liechtenstein.
 On 5 October 2022, it was announced that this team would be dissolved for 2023 and 2024, and would return in time for the UEFA U21-Championship 2027 qualification campaign.
-This decision was made due to the fact that most of the higher quality players in this age category would end up playing for the senior team.
+This decision was made because most of the higher quality players in this age category would end up playing for the senior team.

 Overview

 The Liechtenstein under-21s first attempted to qualify for the UEFA U-21 Championship in 2006, where they played a home-and-home against Northern Ireland, losing 1–8 on aggregate, thus being eliminated from qualifying.

 The Liechtenstein under-21s lost their first 59 competitive fixtures, being outscored 232–17.
 They avoided defeat for the first time on 6 June 2019, beating Azerbaijan during qualifying for the 2021 UEFA European Under-21 Championship tournament.